BikramMondal5/Project-Trinoyon/README.md

 ## 📜 License

-This project is licensed under the `MIT License`.
+This project is licensed under the `Apache-2.0 license`.